 Networking is an important part of the prospecting process.
-It’s a great way to introduce yourself and your product or service to new audiences in a casual environment.
+It’s a great way to introduce yourself and your products to new audiences in a casual environment.

-Networking often takes place at formal events and happy hours, but it also happens when you least expect it -- like standing in line at the airport.
-What’s important is that you’re always ready to make the most of any encounter.
+Though it often takes place at formal events and happy hours, effective networking also happens when you least expect it — like standing in line at the airport.
+So, you must always be ready to make the most of any encounter.
 This is where professional networking apps come in handy.

 - HubSpot CRM

 - LinkedIn Sales Navigator

 - Your CRM’s Mobile App

 - Available on: iOS | Android

 - Best for: Busy sales professionals who want to automate their tasks

 You just met a new prospect and their contact information.
 Now what?

 HubSpot’s mobile app can help you record that information from anywhere.